w3c/wcag3/guidelines/groups/text-and-wording/text-appearance/adjustable-blocks-of-text.md

 status: developing
 ---

-The user can adjust the presentation of :term[blocks of text] to meet the corresponding values for the content's language (or the most similar language of the ones listed).
+The presentation of :term[blocks of text] can be adjusted to meet the corresponding values for the content's language (or the most similar language of the ones listed).

 :::ednote
 Information could be lost if the user overrides the appearance.
 See [other structural guideline] about ensuring the structure conveys the meaning when possible.